getodk/build/README.md

 # Setup and Execution

+## Provisioning a local test VM via Vagrant

+Everything should be set up already; just `vagrant up`.
+The `Vagrantfile` allocates the machine at the local bridge IP `192.168.33.10`, which you can hit after successful provisioning to access the application.
+VMware is supported; simply change `ubuntu/xenial64` to `velocity42/xenial64`.

 ## Manually provisioning an extant target

 1. We recommend taking a look at the [Ansible getting started guide](http://docs.ansible.com/ansible/intro_getting_started.html) to make sure you understand and are set up for the basics of Ansible.